html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h3 id="perf-concat">Concatenate imports</h3>

-Reducing network requests is important.
+Reducing network requests is always important.
+If you have many top-level import links, consider combining them into a single resource and importing that file!

 [Vulcanizer](https://github.com/Polymer/vulcanize) is an npm build tool from the [Polymer](http://www.polymer-project.org/) team that recursively flattens a set of HTML Imports into a single file.
 Think of it as a concatenation build step for Web Components.

 <h3 id="perf-caching">Imports leverage browser caching</h3>

-Many people often forget that the browser's networking stack has been finely tuned over the years.
+Many people forget that the browser's networking stack has been finely tuned over the years.
 Imports (and sub-imports) take advantage of this logic too.
+The `http://cdn.com/bootstrap.html` import might have sub-resources, but they'll be cached.

 <h3 id="perf-inert">Content is useful only when you add it</h3>